-Analysis · February 2026
+Analysis · 8 April 2026

 Is Bali Suffering From Overtourism?
 The Answer Depends on What You Measure.

 Someone did the math recently.
 Seven million international visitors in 2025.
 At any given moment, roughly 135,000 foreign tourists are on the island.
 Bali's population is 4.4 million.
 That is about three percent.
 The math is correct.
 The question is wrong.
-Three percent does not explain why more than half the rivers are dry, or why the subak farmer is in a water dispute with the hotel above his field.

 10 min read Read Essay

-Opinion · January 2026
+Opinion · 22 February 2026

 Bali Is Moving Toward Quality Tourism.
 The Systems Need to Follow.